Emergency Arbitrator

 What do the Emergency Arbitrator Provisions under the ICC Rules provide for?

-Pursuant to Article 29 of the Rules and Appendix V (“Emergency Arbitrator Provisions”), a party that needs urgent interim measures (“Emergency Measures”) which cannot await the constitution of an arbitral tribunal may make an application to the Secretariat of the ICC International Court of Arbitration (“Secretariat”).
+Pursuant to Article 31 of the Rules and Appendix IV (“Emergency Arbitrator Provisions”), a party that needs urgent interim measures (“Emergency Measures”) which cannot await the constitution of an arbitral tribunal may make an application to the Secretariat of the ICC International Court of Arbitration (“Secretariat”).

-The Emergency Arbitrator Provisions apply only to parties that are signatories to the arbitration agreement that is relied upon for the application or successors to such signatories.
+The Emergency Arbitrator Provisions apply only to parties that are signatories to the arbitration agreement that is relied upon for the application or successors to such signatories, or any party for whom the President is satisfied that an arbitration agreement binding such party may exist.

 The Emergency Arbitrator Provisions do not apply if: